davide-marino00/PBI_DOCS/refac.md

 ```
 - **DAX Explanation (Generated):** This DAX expression is used to create a calculated column named 'QualifyPrj'.
 Here's a breakdown of what it does in simple business terms:

-1. **Check for Blank Values**: The expression first checks if the 'Qualify' field from a related table called 'lkp_Project' is blank (i.e., has no value).
-This is done using the `ISBLANK` function.
+1. **Check for Blank Values**: The expression first checks if the 'Qualify' value from a related table called 'lkp_Project' is blank (i.e., it has no value).

 2. **Return Values Based on the Check**:
-   - If the 'Qualify' field is blank, the expression returns a value of **1**.
-This could indicate a default or fallback status for projects that do not have a qualification value assigned.
+   - If the 'Qualify' value is blank, the expression returns a value of **1**.
+This could indicate a default or fallback status for projects that do not have a qualification assigned.
-   - If the 'Qualify' field is not blank, it returns the actual value from the 'Qualify' field in the 'lkp_Project' table.
+   - If the 'Qualify' value is not blank, it returns the actual value from the 'Qualify' column in the 'lkp_Project' table.
+This means that if there is a qualification available, it will be used.

-**Overall Purpose**: This calculated column effectively ensures that every project has a qualification value.
-If a project does not have a specified qualification, it defaults to 1, allowing for consistent data handling and analysis.
-This can be useful for reporting or further calculations where a qualification value is necessary.
+**Overall Purpose**: The calculated column 'QualifyPrj' effectively ensures that every project has a qualification value.
+If a project does not have a qualification, it defaults to 1, allowing for consistent data handling and analysis.
+This is useful for reporting and decision-making, as it ensures that all projects can be evaluated based on their qualification status.

 **`ReportingEntity`** (`string`)

-- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for the timesheet entries, facilitating accurate reporting and analysis of labor allocation.
+- **Description:** The 'ReportingEntity' column identifies the organization or department responsible for submitting the timesheet data, facilitating accurate tracking and reporting of labor hours.

 **`RReady_With_V_Z`** (`string`)

-- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of resources, represented as a string, within the context of timesheet data for project management and resource allocation.
+- **Description:** The 'RReady_With_V_Z' column indicates the readiness status of timesheet entries, represented as a string, to facilitate data processing and analysis within the 'vw_Timesheet' view.
 - **DAX Expression:**
 ```dax
 IF(